 Upcoming events

-Monday 7 April 2025
+23/24 April 2025

-Living History April 11th 10AM
+• Living History

-As we approach the end of the school year, don’t miss the opportunity to bring Living History to your students!
+As we approach the end of the school year, don’t miss the opportunity to bring Living History to your secondary school students!
 Our educational programme, where second and third-generation Holocaust survivors share powerful family stories with students, offers a unique and impactful learning experience.

-Mary Elmes Prize
+• Mary Elmes Prize

 Senior Cycle students are invited to submit a History essay or artistic response (Art, Literature, Music) on any aspect of the Holocaust they wish to explore and raise awareness about.
 This is a unique opportunity to investigate a facet of Holocaust history and share it with others.